imadahmed101/inventory-dashboard/server/README.md

 Full Stack MERN Application used for inventory management.

-Frontend portion of the application.
+Backend Portion of the application.